PandaScience/FortySecondsCV/README.md

 When you should use the FortySecondsCV class:

+* You like to build a CV optimized for 2 pages incl. a sidebar
-* You want to highly customize your CV while keeping the sidebar layout
+* You want to highly customize your CV using a great palette of colors and layout elements
 * You don't want to modify any definition in the class file
 * You prefer an easy to use user interface to almost all style elements
 * You need a cleanly written class file in case you decide to change low-level class definitions

-### Attributions
+## Attributions

 * This LaTeX CV class is based on the style ideas of the [twentysecondscv class](https://github.com/spagnuolocarmine/TwentySecondsCurriculumVitae-LaTex)